 At this stage, full teams are using chat and workloads are transitioning from legacy systems to chat.
 Chat users who have reached this stage tend to find working the old way unimaginable.

 Highly technical teams have started to implement “slash commands” that mimic working from a command-line terminal and some bot-based integrations.
 For the most part, these integrations play a small role.
-But awareness of the possibilities of chat are driving exploration across technical and non-technical teams.
+But awareness of the possibilities of chat is driving exploration across technical and non-technical teams.

-The transformational experience at this stage typically involves users discovering that the fastest track to the information they seek may actually be found within chat – either through conversation, or a simple in-chat query – rather than through traditional task switching and navigation around an app.
+The transformational experience at this stage typically involves users discovering that the fastest track to the information they seek may actually be found within chat – either through conversation, or a simple in-chat query – rather than through traditional task-switching and navigation around an app.

 Stage 4: Apollo

 At the Apollo stage, teams have moved off email for almost all intra-team communication and have started to evangelize chat outside of their teams because they see the value of the whole organization being on chat.